UMass Philosophy 110: Introduction to Logic

 You can earn points for the credit exercises if you log in to the course website and complete them there.
 Although they don’t give you hints like the other online exercises sometimes do, you may work on them as long as you like until you get every question right or the deadline passes.
 There are 10 sets, each of which is worth up to 10 points, for up to 100 total points maximum, which can be used as if it were an exam score.
 These must be completed by the time of the next exam after they are assigned for points to be awarded.

-It is recommended that you do the online exercises on a traditional computer rather than a smaller portable device.
+It is recommended that you do the online exercises on a traditional laptop or desktop computer rather than a smaller portable device.
 Use an up-to-date browser: Chrome, Chromium or Firefox is recommended.

 Academic honesty is defined in the University Academic Regulations document (page 5), available at http://www.umass.edu/registrar/sites/default/files/academicregs.pdf.
 Plagiarism and cheating are serious offenses that strike at the very heart of academic life, and will result in serious penalties, including minimally (but not limited to) receiving an F in the course.